anjides/lemail/README.md

 Tech used:

 - node.js
-- express (routing, parsing, validation)
+- express (routing, parsing request body)
+- bunyan (logging)
 - superagent (sending HTTP requests)
 - lodash (general utilities)
 - bluebird (promises)
 - validate.js (route validation)
+- mocha (tests)

+API docs are provided in the include `API.md` file.

 ##### Web client

+I ran out of time here (iOS 8 release, so all my time, incl. weekends was taken up working on that), so I just did a barebones frontend with Bootstrap and jQuery.

 Tech used:

-- backbone.js
+- jQuery
-- Facebook Flux
+- Bootstrap
-- Facebook React
+- HTML5 boilerplate